Updated: Apr 23, 2021

 While the university application process is hard, deciding which school to attend is no easier.
-There a lot of factors one needs to take into consideration before choosing the school which would be a perfect fit for you.
-Although we can’t tell you exactly which schools to choose, in this article, we have outlined five questions you need to ask yourself when it comes to choosing the right school.
+There are a lot of factors one needs to take into consideration before choosing the school which would be a perfect fit for you.
+Although we can’t tell you exactly which schools or countries to choose, in this article, we have outlined five questions you need to ask yourself when it comes to choosing the right school and country.

 1. Why Do I Want to Study?